David Opoku-Fordjour

 David Opoku-Fordjour (born 1 May 2003) is an English rugby union footballer who plays as a winger for Champ Rugby side Coventry.

 Club career

 A winger, Opoku-Fordjour scored 10 tries in 22 matches for Coventry R.F.C. in the 2024-25 season, including five in a single match against Nottingham Rugby.
 He stayed with the club for the 2025-26 Champ Rugby season and was a try scorer in the club's opening fixture on 6 October 2025 against Worcester Warriors.

+On 15 April 2026, David would move up to the Premiership Rugby competition with Sale Sharks on a one-year deal, option for further season from the 2026-27 season, joining his brother Asher at the club.

 Personal life

 His brother Asher Opoku-Fordjour is also a rugby union player.
 They have Ghanaian heritage with family living in Accra.